61OlkVq8/PMT/slowcoach/README.md

 The first step is to initialize the project by the `bootstrap` script.
 SlowCoach comes with a docker file which instantiates a docker image providing all necessary tools needed to build the SlowCoach tool and carry out evaluations.
-A simple command `docker build $(SLOWCOACH_PATH)` creates an anonymous image with the development environment ready for use.
+A simple command `docker build ${SLOWCOACH_PATH}` creates an anonymous image with the development environment ready for use.
-Users can apply their own names or tags into the `docker build` command, e.g., `docker build -t SlowCoach:stable $(SLOWCOACH_PATH)` which creates an image named "SlowCoach" with the "stable" tag.
+Users can apply their own names or tags into the `docker build` command, e.g., `docker build -t SlowCoach:stable ${SLOWCOACH_PATH}` which creates an image named "SlowCoach" with the "stable" tag.
 The building process is slow because the clang tool chain is built ad hoc due to the missing rtti information in the official clang/llvm binary.
 Also, the size of the image is quite large due to the "layers" created by the long list of operations in the Dockerfile.
 If experimental features are enabled for docker, i.e.